 The “illustration for instruction” exception allows lecturers to use copyrighted materials in examination papers where the use is fair, ie, it must be used to illustrate a point, it can’t be used incidentally, it must not be done for commercial purposes, and it must be accompanied by sufficient acknowledgement.

 As lecture slides are the property of the academic, you may wish to issue a take-down notice (using your University of Southampton email address).
-Further guidance can be found in the Academic Integrity Tool Kit.
+Further guidance can be found in the Academic Responsibility and Conduct Tool Kit.

 Exceptions to copyright - Guidance from the Intellectual Property Office on the exceptions to copyright that allow limited use of copyright works without the permission of the copyright owner: